open-cogsci/osdoc/content/pages/tutorials/capybara.md

 my_mouse = mouse(exp)
 ~~~

 The script above creates a `canvas` with the animal picture, an empty `canvas`, and a `mouse` object.
 But so far it's all preparation--The script doesn't *do* anything visible.
-Which brings us to the *run* phase of the `inline_script`:
+Which brings us to the *run* phase of the INLINE_SCRIPT:

 ~~~ .python
 # The time that we want to show the animal picture